kauri-io/Content/go-ethereum-guides/write-basic-quiz-dapp-in-go/write-basic-quiz-dapp-in-go.md

 }
 ```

-Then, add the following helper function to the bottom of your `main.go` file:
+Then, add the following helper function to the bottom of the `main.go` file:

 ```go
 // readStringStdin reads a string from STDIN and strips any trailing \n characters from it.